manuelesvi/Literatura/Ayn Rand/Notes.md

 “No.”[^54]
 >>>

+>>>
+“Good God, Dagny!
+Do you expect me to be afraid of an object like James?”

+It was days later, when they were alone… that she asked:
+“Francisco, what’s the most deprived type of human being?”
+“The man without a purpose.”[^55]
+>>>

+> “Dagny, there’s nothing of any importance in life–except how well you do your work.
+Nothing.
+Only that.
+Whatever else you are, will come from that.
+It’s the only measure of human value.
+All the codes of ethics they’ll try to ram down your throat are just so much paper money put out by swindlers to fleece people of their virtues.
+The code of competence is the only system of morality that’s a gold standard.
+When you grow up, you’ll know what I mean.” [^56]

 [^49] p.
 90
 [^50] su estela, un largo rastro tembloroso
 [^51] p.
 91-92
 [^52] p.
 92
 [^53] p.
 93
 [^54] p.
 94
+[^55] p.
+98
+[^56] p.
+98